 How to Make Porchetta

-Porchetta is deliciously moist rolled pork belly, covered with a crisp, crunchy skin and seasoned with fresh green herbs giving it the most sensational flavour.
-It is traditionally slow cooked for several hours in a wood fire oven and my Dad, who has been making it for 20 years, is the master who will share his techniques!
-Not for the faint hearted, good porchetta does require some patience…but the end result is literally MELT-IN-YOUR-MOUTH ridiculously, great.
+Porchetta is a deliciously moist rolled pork belly, covered with a crisp, crunchy skin and seasoned with fresh green herbs giving it the most sensational flavour.
+Moreover, it is traditionally slow-cooked for several hours in a wood fire oven.
+My Dad has been making it for 20 years, and is the master who will share his techniques!
+Furthermore, this is not for the faint-hearted, good porchetta does require some patience…but the end result is literally MELT-IN-YOUR-MOUTH ridiculously, great.

 Vincenzo’s Top Tips To Make Porchetta

-Make sure you request a beautiful pork belly cut from your butcher.
-It’s very important it has the fat on it, because this will help the porchetta to remain moist when cooking away.
+Firstly, make sure you request a beautiful pork belly cut from your butcher.
+It’s essential it has the fat on it because this will help the roast pork loin to remain moist when cooking away.

 Patience is the key

 Lastly, it’s a long time for Porchetta to cook, we know!
 But one thing for sure…IT’S WORTH THE WAIT!